ni/nimi-python/docs/niscope/class.rst

     .. py:attribute:: trigger_window_mode

-        Specifies whether you want a trigger to occur when the signal enters or leaves the window specified by  :py:data:`niscope.Session.trigger_window_low_level`, or :py:data:`niscope.Session.trigger_window_high_level`.
+        Specifies whether you want a trigger to occur when the signal enters or leaves the window specified by  :py:attr:`niscope.Session.trigger_window_low_level`, or :py:attr:`niscope.Session.trigger_window_high_level`.

         The following table lists the characteristics of this property.